Nightmare on Spey Road

 Distraught at her appearance the Bear tells her she’ll need to change her ways to regain her beauty.

-Stripped of her privilege and looks, she starts to become a nicer, more gracious person – she’s kind to animals, particularly the goldfish and a random giant reindeer who appears in a snowstorm and she’s even being nice to the bear now.
+Stripped of her privilege and looks, she starts to become a nicer, more gracious person – she’s kind to animals, particularly the goldfish and a random giant reindeer who appears in a snowstorm and she’s even nice to the bear now.

 He tries to poison her mind against the bear, but to no avail, she professes her love for the bear formerly known as Prince.